Treer/FreeBSD-ports/README.md

 ## Update ##

+Still working this out.
+Uninstall:

+1. ```/usr/local/bin/php -f /etc/rc.packages LCDproc DEINSTALL```
+2. ```pkg remove pfSense-pkg-LCDproc-0.9.15```
+3. ```/usr/local/bin/php -f /etc/rc.packages LCDproc POST-DEINSTALL```

-Repeat step 3 with the latest version to update
+Then jump to step 3 of the installation instructons using the version you want to update to.

 ## Licence ##